wulffern/cicsim/README.md

 - [x] Add wrapper sript for generating corners based on YAML files
 - [x] Add script for simulating
 - [ ] Add hooks for adding custom python output output parsing
-- - Run a script per corner
+- [ ] Add hooks to run a post python script per corner
-- - Aggregate extracted parmeters and store in a dataframe
+- [ ] Aggregate extracted parmeters and store in a dataframe
 - [ ] Write the scripts as easy as I can, and understandable as I can.